 Right behind the clubhouse are two exciting playgrounds, one for the big-kids and one for the little kids.
 The big-kid playground is filled with plenty of slides and different ways to climb up onto the playground, which makes for a great obstacle course.
 There is also a ramp to make getting up to the slides a little easier.
 As you head on over to the little-kid playground, you’ll pass a rope climbing structure that looks a little intimidating, but can be loads of fun!
 The little-kid playground includes swings, including swings for the younger children, a sandbox, and a play structure with several low bridges for running around.

-There is also a splash-pad, so be sure to bring along a swimsuit, because your children are bound to want to run through the water on hot days (and there are bathrooms to change into dry clothes before loading everyone back in the car before you head home).
+There is also a splash-pad, which puts it high on the list of best playgrounds in Spartanburg, SC.
+Be sure to bring along a swimsuit, because your children are bound to want to run through the water on hot days (and there are bathrooms to change into dry clothes before loading everyone back in the car before you head home).

 Va-Du-Mar McMillan Park

 When you think of Boiling Springs, Va-Du-Mar McMillan Park might be one of the first things that come to mind.
+It’s updates make it one of the best playgrounds in Spartanburg, SC!
 Located at 591 McMillin Boulevard, this is a park you can easily spend half of the day at without getting bored.
 Bring along a picnic lunch, your discs for disc golf, a soccer ball, and your walking shoes.

 This park has shaded picnic areas and clean bathrooms so you can stick around for a while longer and let the kids burn off some energy.
 Walking trails, with doggy bags receptacles- because pets are allowed in certain areas of the park- wrap around this beautiful park so you can tire yourself out too (as if the kids don’t do that for you already)!